usnistgov/detection_limits/README.md

 ## Workflow of Computations
-- Step 1: compute data quality metrics using generate_metrics.py
+- Step 1: compute data quality metrics using `dl-metrics`
-- Step 2: plot data quality metrics as a function of contrast and noise using plot_image_quality.py
+- Step 2: plot data quality metrics as a function of contrast and noise using `dl-plot-quality`
 - Step 3: train UNet model on set 1 - set 5 (Web Image Processing Workflow)
 - Step 4: infer image masks for set 6 using the trained UNet model and evaluate its accuracy  (Web Image Processing Workflow)
-- Step 5: merge the data quality metrics and AI model accuracy metrics using match_ai_data.py
+- Step 5: merge the data quality metrics and AI model accuracy metrics using `dl-match`
-- Step 6: plot relationships between data quality metrics and AI model accuracy metrics using plot_ai_model_predictions.py
+- Step 6: plot relationships between data quality metrics and AI model accuracy metrics using `dl-plot-ai`
-- Step 7: support decisions to obtain a trusted AI-based measurement by applying an AI model with a user-defined minimum accuracy requirement to an input SEM image with minimum SNR characteristics defined by the graph generated using dice_to_SNR.py
+- Step 7: support decisions to obtain a trusted AI-based measurement by applying an AI model with a user-defined minimum accuracy requirement to an input SEM image with minimum SNR characteristics defined by the graph generated using `dl-analyze`

 ## Contact information
    - Peter Bajcsy, ITL NIST, Software and Systems Division, Information Systems Group